Keisuke Nemoto

-Keisuke Nemoto (Nemoto Keisuke) is a Japanese instructor of Shotokan karate.
+Keisuke Nemoto (born 31 May 1979) is a Japanese instructor of Shotokan karate.
 He has won the JKA All-Japan championships for kumite.
 He is currently an instructor of the Japan Karate Association.

 Biography

 Keisuke Nemoto was born in Chiba Prefecture, Japan on 31 May 1979.
 He studied at Chiba Industrial University.
 His karate training began at age 5.

 Competition

 Keisuke Nemoto has won the JKA All Japan Karate Championship multiple times and reached 3rd place at the Funakoshi Gichin Cup World Karate-do Championship Tournament twice.